blues/app-accelerators/74-returnable-container-tote-pool-tracker/README.md

 **4. Organize into Fleets.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) group devices for shared configuration.
 A natural grouping for a mixed container pool is one fleet per container type (totes, kegs, cylinders) or per customer region — each fleet can carry different `motion_threshold` values tuned to the handling environment.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can auto-assign new devices to the correct fleet based on device name or serial number prefix, avoiding manual configuration at scale.

-**5. Set environment variables.** In Notehub, navigate to **Fleet → Environment** (or **Device → Environment** for a per-device override).
-All variables are optional; firmware defaults are shown.
-The device picks up changes on its next inbound sync without re-flashing.
+**5. Set environment variables.** In Notehub, select the fleet you created above and navigate to **Environment** (left sidebar).
+These variables are optional; firmware defaults are shown.
+The device fetches them on its next inbound sync — changes take effect without re-flashing.

 | Variable | Default | Purpose |
 |---|---|---|